 Art of living in Haute Provence

 Haute Provence is a land of flavours, of values linked to the land that can be found in its gastronomy, its folklore and its character.
 A true art of living!
 The markets are pacing local life, ideal place to discover the personality of the region.
-From local enthusiasts will tell you about honey, olive oil, goat cheese and even saffron.
-A whole explosion of colors and smells under a sun that shines, they say here, 300 days a year!
+Passionate local producers will tell you about honey, olive oil, goat cheese and even saffron.
+A whole explosion of colors and smells under a sun that shines 300 days a year they say here!

 The large Provençal market, on the main square of Digne les Bains, takes up its summer quarters on Boulevard Gassendi, lined with century-old plane trees, from the end of June to September on Saturday mornings.
 Every Sunday of the year, the second largest market in the department is located on Place Pechiney in Saint-Auban.
 And in the many surrounding villages, the stalls compete with products from local and diversified agriculture, like the Aiglun organic market or that of Château-Arnoux on Thursday afternoons all year round.

 In the land of lavender, you will of course find the essence of lavender with multiple and magical virtues (healing, calming, sanitizing, etc.).
 You will also find all the variations of the blue flower: soaps, creams, honeys with a delicate taste, biscuits and syrups that you absolutely have to taste!
 Gourmet restaurants will surprise you with the use their chefs make of it.
 Whether in the form of sorbet or sauce as an accompaniment to local lamb.

 The producers open their doors to you and invite you to discover the world of bees as a family, such as Les Ruchers de La Bastide Blanche in Estoublon, Ecosphere in Bras d'Asse or L'atelier Bleu Lavande in Estoublon.